Nutrition calendar for Lent by day: what is possible, what is not. What can you eat in the last week of fasting?

 You can eat these foods:

-• Vegetables in different form, pickles.
+• Vegetables in in different forms, pickles.

 • Fruits, dried fruits, nuts.

-• Kashi on the water.
+• Porridge on the water.

 • Legumes, soy products.